dsp-uga/Emma-p2/README.md

 All the code is available under mlp branch

-Hiten - TODO: Hiten would update.
+Hiten - Implementation of Naive-Bayes, Random Forest in DataFrame /Pipeline, Analysis, processing of data, Google CLoud

 Maulik - Implementation of the Naive-Bayes,preprocessing,performance tuning and documentation.